 A vacation on a cruise ship can be a bit different than staying at a hotel or a resort.
 If you’re taking your first cruise, you’ve probably wondered if there are certain things not to do on a cruise.

-I’ll share 35 things you should never do on a cruise, from basic cruise etiquette to safety on a cruise.
-I’ll even give you some helpful tips on how to not waste your money on a cruise ship!
+I’ll share 35 things you should never do on a cruise, from basic cruise etiquette to safety tips on a cruise.
+I’ll even give you some helpful ideas on how to not waste your money on a cruise ship!

 1. Don’t throw anything overboard